 - Taking medications that can weaken or relax the esophageal sphincter muscles, including: Antibiotics, potassium or iron pills, ibuprofen, some medicines for asthma, allergies, high blood pressure, depressants, sedatives, and more

-Service-Connection & Ratings for GERD
+Service-Connection & Ratings

 GERD does not have its own rating criteria with the VA.
 As with other conditions that do not have their own diagnostic code within the VA Schedule for Rating Disabilities, it’s rated as analogous.
 This means it will be rated based on the condition, symptoms, or disability it most closely resembles or is connected to.
 Hiatal Hernia is the most common condition to which the VA rates GERD analogously.